 In each country and venue where we perform, we will recruit and train amateur choruses of around 30 people.
 Acting and performance experience are not necessary - just basic singing ability and enthusiasm to get involved!

-See below for more information on the chorus recruitment and rehearsal process, and any open calls to join the production.
+We are recruiting for the premiere production of Egyptians in Canterbury!
+See below for information on the chorus recruitment and rehearsal process, and how you can get involved.

 CHORUS CREATION, TRAINING & ROLE

 Building on the ancient Greek model of an amateur youth chorus sharing the stage with professional performers, the principles which guide our work are the following:

 to recruit through taster and open access sessions an inclusive, diverse chorus that genuinely represents each city we perform in.

 to train this chorus to acquire the skills and stamina to deliver the challenging material and to engage them creatively, intellectually, emotionally and philosophically in the issues and dilemmas of the plays.

 while the ancient Greeks worked only with young men, we also work with young women and people of all gender identities, and older groups too.

 we can either create an entirely new chorus or collaborate with pre-existing choirs who have a proven interest in singing and dancing.

 from past experience, the legacy of each chorus is powerful, building a network of connection and solidarity, similar to reports from the ancient world.